Facial Action Unit Detection via Adaptive Attention and Relation: Experiments

-\textbf{Evaluation on DISFA.} We report the F1-frame and accuracy results on DISFA in Table~\ref{tab:comp_f1_acc_disfa}.
-It can be observed that our STRAL significantly outperforms all the previous approaches with large margins, due to the effectiveness of our proposed spatio-temporal relation learning.
-In particular, STRAL outperforms the state-of-the-art ARL by $4.3$ in terms of average F1-frame, substantially improving the performance on DISFA.
-Moreover, there is a more serious data imbalance issue in DISFA than BP4D, which results in large performance fluctuations over different AUs for most of the previous approaches, especially EAC-Net, DSIN and LP-Net.
-In contrast, our STRAL achieves more stable performance across different AUs.
+We report the F1-frame results on DISFA in Table~\ref{tab:comp_f1_disfa}.
+It can be observed that our AAR outperforms most approaches by large margins.
+Moreover, there is a more serious data imbalance issue in DISFA than BP4D, as shown in Table~\ref{tab:au_occurrence}, which causes large performance fluctuations over different AUs for most of the previous approaches such as EAC-Net and AU-GCN.
+In this case, our AAR achieves more stable performance across AUs.
+By comparing Table~\ref{tab:comp_f1_bp4d} and Table~\ref{tab:comp_f1_disfa}, we can see that a few recent works like AU R-CNN and Li \etal~\cite{li2021integrating} work well on BP4D while achieve mediocre performance on DISFA, which suggests their limited applicability.
+In contrast, AAR obtains consistently good performance on BP4D and DISFA.
+Besides, compared to the most recent video based works RTATL and Li \etal~\cite{li2021integrating}, AAR works better on DISFA and performs worse on BP4D.
+This is partly due to the use of external training data in RTATL and Li \etal~\cite{li2021integrating}.

-By comparing Table~\ref{tab:comp_f1_acc_bp4d} and Table~\ref{tab:comp_f1_acc_disfa}, we can see that SRERL achieves a good performance of average F1-frame $62.9$ on BP4D while only $55.9$ on DISFA, which suggests that SRERL has a limited generalization ability and thus restricts its applicability.
-In contrast, our STRAL obtains consistently top performance on BP4D and DISFA with average F1-frame of $63.2$ and $63.0$, respectively.
-Although JAA-Net and ARL achieve similar accuracy results as ours, their F1-frame results are significantly lower on both BP4D and DISFA.
-This is because achieving a high F1-frame is more challenging than achieving a high accuracy, which is due to the data imbalance issue.
-Specifically, for those AUs with very low occurrence rates, directly predicting them as non-occurrences can obtain high accuracy but poor F1-frame results.